History of Barry University

 Another milestone in Barry’s history came on June 30, 2004, when Sister Jeanne retired after more than 20 years of service.
 She was succeeded by Sister Linda Bevilacqua, OP, PhD, who became not only the sixth president of Barry University but the first alumna to hold that position.
 Since her days as an undergraduate student, Sister Linda’s career in higher education has been linked to the University.
 She has held many leadership positions at Barry including Dean of Student Affairs, Associate Vice President for Academic Affairs and Dean of the School of Professional And Career Education.

-During the 2008-2009 academic year, Sister Linda oversaw the final stages of the reorganization of the University’s academic division into two colleges and seven schools: the College of Arts and Sciences and the College of Health Sciences, the Andreas School of Business, the Adrian Dominican School of Education, the Dwayne O. Andreas School of Law as well as the Schools of School of Professional And Career Education (PACE), Human Performance and Leisure Sciences (HPLS), Podiatric Medicine and Social Work.
+During the 2008-2009 academic year, Sister Linda oversaw the final stages of the reorganization of the University’s academic division into two colleges and seven schools: the College of Arts and Sciences and the College of Nursing and Health Sciences, the Andreas School of Business, the Adrian Dominican School of Education, the Dwayne O. Andreas School of Law as well as the Schools of School of Professional And Career Education (PACE), Human Performance and Leisure Sciences (HPLS), Podiatric Medicine and Social Work.

 Always respected for its service to the South Florida community, Barry’s ties to community partners were revitalized and strengthened during the past decade.
 In 2008, for example, the Barry Institute for Community and Economic Development (BICED) was formed under the auspices of the School of Business.
 BICED provides need-based information and business skill development specifically targeted to select Miami-Dade communities.